 Some people think chronic fatigue syndrome is just a myth or a layman’s way of explaining away an unpleasant condition of listlessness that seems to have no direct cause.
 However, adrenal fatigue is a very real thing.
 It is not necessarily tied in with depression or psychological problems, but a physical condition caused a disorder in the adrenal glands.

 Our adrenal glands are an often-overlooked part of our endocrine systems.
-These tiny structures situated atop our kidneys are, however, vital in regulating our energy levels throughout the day, and help us wake up and fall sleep at appropriate times.
+These tiny structures situated atop our kidneys are, however, vital in regulating our energy levels throughout the day and help us wake up and fall asleep at appropriate times.
 This is accomplished by the secretion of adrenal hormones and other metabolites such as adrenaline and cortisol into the bloodstream to govern bodily functions.

 When these glands are not fully functional, the body is, likewise, not fully functional and seems to be running on low gear.
 This does not necessarily mean we are sick, though.
 It just means our adrenal glands are not releasing the appropriate amounts of metabolites and might need some help.
 A few lifestyle changes, including improving one’s nutrition through daily diet or even with adrenal supplement products, can make a difference.

 Adrenal disorders are likely to befall people who party hard and stay up late.
 Sleep deprivation is linked to many health issues including cardiovascular and neurological diseases, as well as adrenal problems.

 But even people who are not night owls or late-night TV addicts experience sleep deprivation if they have fallen into a sleep disorder pattern due to work and family schedules that can disrupt normal sleep times.
 Taking the necessary measures to get quality sleep can help get the adrenals back on track.